 Bonds can be an integral part of an investment portfolio.
 For those who aren’t sure where to start, TD Ameritrade clients can use the TD Ameritrade Bond Wizard to walk through the process of discovering bonds that meet unique criteria.

 Corporate bonds fall into more than one category.
-Some are considered investment grade, while others are considered high yield, or “junk” bonds.
-The difference is the credit quality of the bond issuers.
+Some are considered investment grade, while others are considered high-yield, or “junk,” bonds.
+The difference is the credit quality of the bond issuer.
 A high-yield bond issuer typically has a weaker track record or financials compared to one that can issue a bond at investment grade.
-Investment grade is BBB or above, as rated by Standard & Poor’s.
+Investment grade is BBB- or above as rated by Standard & Poor’s.

 However, even among investment-grade bonds, there are ways a savvy investor can measure the possible risk.

 “In the investment-grade space, you can start to see where the issuer might begin the process of having a credit-specific event,” Laffman explained.
 “Everything is on a spread basis.
 If we see the BBB-rated industry average is 160 basis points above the corresponding Treasury, but a specific corporate bond is paying 220 basis points above the Treasury, it could indicate the market is factoring in some increased risk that maybe the ratings industry hasn’t noticed yet.
 Markets tend to move much faster than ratings agencies.
 For an investment-grade bond, credit events do occur, but they’re more the exception than the norm.”

 Corporate bonds can arguably be useful in many portfolios across investor types.
 For instance, older investors closer to retirement who don’t necessarily need outright growth often seek stability and income with corporate bonds, according to Laffman.